Thursday, March 30

 I've recently been keeping company with Belcher, a fat snorey old cat who lives in Cornwall

-Belcher is not impressed by the amount I feed him and is highly suspicious of me so if he's not giving me hard stares from his food bowl he stands sentry under a plant-festooned coffee table.
+Belcher is not impressed by the amount I feed him and is highly suspicious of me - if he's not giving me hard stares from his food bowl he stands sentry under a plant-festooned coffee table.
 On the rare occasions that I do feed him, I'm rewarded by an extensive and close-up washing ritual, his plumpness makes this difficult so it takes a while.

 Tuesday, February 28